joncodo/JsImageCrop/README.md

+# Welcome

+So this is my version of a slightly modified https://github.com/alexk111/ngImgCrop

+It also uses some things done by: https://github.com/alexk111/ngImgCrop

+to install this: ```bower install js-ng-img-crop```

+plunkr here without the aspect ratio part. http://jsfiddle.net/LLjkxjv3/4/

+However, this repo has the aspect ratio in it.
+I just don't have the time to make a new plunkr at the moment.

+Below is the old documentation.
+Most of it still applies.

 # ngImgCrop

 Simple Image Crop directive for AngularJS.
 Enables to crop a circle or a square out of an image.